-In this lesioned model (Bayesian no-DP), the nonterminal DP in Fig. 14 and its downstream options are completely turned off, which in turn eliminates all hypotheses that contained one or more defining parts.
+In this lesioned model (Bayesian no-DP), the nonterminal DP (Defining Part) in Fig. 14 and its downstream options are completely turned off, which in turn eliminates all hypotheses that contained one or more defining parts.
 This means that any concept of the type a dax is any alien figure that has part p in it or a blicket is anything made up of only part p_1 or part p_2 become unavailable as possible hypotheses in this version of the Bayesian model.
-The inability to form a defining-partbased concept makes it challenging to grasp concepts like vehicles in Fig. 1, which can be defined by objects that have (at least one) wheel(s).
+This inability to use defining parts makes it challenging to grasp concepts like vehicles in Fig. 1, which can be defined by objects that have (at least one) wheel(s).